CraneSoftwrights/ubl-subset-schema/README.md

 - `{configDirectory}/spellcheck-DBEcoreDemo.txt`
   - this need only be changed when creating extension or additional schemas, not subset schemas, and provides a list of allowed words beyond the English dictionary used in spell-checking the dictionary entry names

+Do an initial push of these changes to trigger the creation of the DBEcoreDemo 0.1 subset schemas and documentation in order to ensure that the process is running before changing your invocation for your own files.
+After less than 15 minutes download the generated package of schemas and inspect `archive-only-not-in-final-distribution/artefacts.exitcode.*.txt` for successful completion the console report in `archive-only-not-in-final-distribution/artefacts.console.*.txt` for successful completion.

 Every time you do a push in git, the process to create a new set of artefacts is begun.

 If you are changing the Google spreadsheet but not any of your repository files, you cannot do a push until you create a temporary file in your directory and then push the temporary file to the repository.
 The next time around, you can delete the temporary file in your directory and then push the deletion to the repository.
 Either of these steps will trigger GitHub actions that will reach out to the Google spreadsheet and run the process.